Softvelum/hlsdumper/README.md

 This script is released under GPLv3 license: http://www.gnu.org/licenses/gpl.html

-Please also take a look at our Nimble HTTP Streamer, the HLS edge server: https://wmspanel.com/nimble
+Please also take a look at our Nimble HTTP Streamer: https://wmspanel.com/nimble

+It's the HTTP streaming server capable of MP4 transmuxing to HLS in VOD mode as origin and re-streaming HLS as edge server.